linorobot/linorobot2_hardware/README.md

     source $HOME/.bashrc

 ### 4. UDEV Rule
-Download the udev rules from Teensy's website:
+If using a Teensy Download the udev rules from Teensy's website:

     wget https://www.pjrc.com/teensy/00-teensy.rules